Caring for your new baby

 Feeding & nutrition in the first weeks

 0-24 Hours: Lambs naturally begin nursing within hours of birth, where they benefit from the immune-boosting power of the ewe’s colostrum.
-However, if the lamb is unable or unwilling to nurse, or if his mother has tested possible for diseases that can be transmitted by colostrum such as OPP (ovine progressive pneumonia), a colostrum replacer or supplement is critical to ensure that your newborn lamb is receiving adequate nutrition in the first days of life.
-Start bottle feeding a colostrum replacer like Lamb & Kid Colostrum Replacer within 6 hours if at all possible when the newborn’s body is best equipped to absorb this first, critical nutrition.
-If supplementing the ewes’ colostrum, feed Ultra Start® Multi Colostrum Supplement.
+However, if the lamb is unable or unwilling to nurse, or if their mother has tested possible for diseases that can be transmitted by colostrum such as OPP (ovine progressive pneumonia), a colostrum replacer or supplement is critical to ensure that your newborn lamb is receiving adequate nutrition in the first days of life.
+Start bottle feeding a colostrum replacer like Lamb & Kid Colostrum Replacer within 2 hours when the newborn’s body is best equipped to absorb this first, critical nutrition.
+If supplementing the ewes’ colostrum, feed Multi-Species Colostrum Supplement.

 Days 5-14: Continue feeding milk replacer 4x per day or allowing your lamb to nurse, while introducing a lamb starter or creep feed concentrate.
 Sheep are ruminants, with a 4-part stomach built for digesting large quantities of forage, and this early feeding of grain helps jump-start rumen development.

-Days 15-30: Continue feeding milk replacer 3x per day and creep feed, and introduce forage into the lamb’s diet.
+Days 15-30: Continue feeding milk replacer 3x per day.
+Begin to introduce creep feed and forage into the lamb’s diet.
 Fine-stemmed hay or pasture are best at this age for optimal digestion; avoid leafy alfalfa hay that can sometimes cause bloat.

 30 days-weaning: Most lambs can be weaned from milk replacer at 30-45 days when the lamb is healthy, eating hay and grain daily, and has tripled its birth weight.
 For lambs it is best to wean abruptly, but they should remain in familiar surroundings during weaning to minimize the stress of the transition.